-There's at least three ways we could go about fixing this bug.
+There are at least two ways we could go about fixing this bug.
 We could change the scope of the CreditCardPaymentStrategy implementation, but this would affect other clients of that bean.
 A better option would be to change the scope of the producer method to @Dependent or @RequestScoped.